odea-project/qAlgorithms/report/report.md

 97% being exclusively "too close" to another point.
 Of these, some are two incorrectly separated bins. // ID 39242 + 39343; 16501 + 16510; check if both form a valid bin
 // both cases are close together in operation order

+**6) DQSB below 0.5**
+Notable for this test is that it occurs very rarely with only ten cases total, six of which also fulfill test condition 2).
+For the other four, exclusively case 6) applies.
+Bins have an average size of 10.
+There is

+**7) Correctly Separated Point Within Critical Distance** Condition 7) does not occur in connection with any other condition.
+This conforms to the idea that these bins are correctly formed.
+Bins are around 6 points large on average, making up 0.2% of all bins.
+Centroid errors are not extraordinarily low, ranging from 10^-5 to 10^-3.
+It is unlikely that decreasing them will compensate for the large difference between the critical values for 5 and 6.
+Notable is that this effect occurs primarily at low masses and at the beginning and end of the chromoatographic dimension (@todo picture).
+Since such points are less likely to correspond to peaks, efforts to change the grouping are not warranted.

+Throughout all tests, the presence of "too large" bins; those being groupings which show traits that could be caused by the bin either including a lot of noise or multiple other bins, could be observed.
+They generally have a high member count and high deviation in the mz dimension, the scan dimension less so. @todo

+Different from these are bin which were subset at the wrong position due to how the algorithm works. @todo finish julia test code It is generally possible to reassemble these cases, potentially improving

 ### Future Improvements and Additions
 **Performance Improvements**